-Reduce recidivism, improve public safety and empower people.
+Reduce recidivism, improve public safety and help people reach their human potential.

-We envision a broad-based community collaboration between local government, agencies, organizations, businesses, churches, law enforcement, and citizens--to empower people with the tools they need to succeed.
+We envision a broad-based community collaboration between local government, agencies, organizations, businesses, churches, law enforcement, and citizens--to empower and equip people with the tools they need to succeed after release from prison.